Croydon's adoption services are provided by Southwark council, as part of a shared service called the Adopt London South

 - we also can give you advice on how to apply for access to other adoption records, such as those held by an adoption agency other than Croydon or held by a court

-- Croydon council holds in trust a large number of archived adoption files from two long established but now closed adoption agencies: The Mission of Hope and the Homeless Children's Aid and Adoption Society, latterly both known as Christian Family Concern
+- Croydon council holds in trust a large number of archived adoption files from 2 long established but now closed adoption agencies: The Mission of Hope and the Homeless Children's Aid and Adoption Society, latterly both known as Christian Family Concern

 - Croydon council has also been an adoption agency for many years and holds archived records relating to children placed for adoption through Croydon council.; we also hold archived records for children adopted through courts in Croydon whose adoptive parents lived in Croydon, but were placed privately or through a third party

 Support for birth relatives